 Because ArcGIS Pro Named User licenses are configured in ArcGIS Online, you must have an ArcGIS Online organization up and running ahead of time.

-To see how to set up an ArcGIS Online organization and configure a Named User license, watch this video.
+For an in-depth demonstration of setting up an ArcGIS Online organization and configuring a Named User license, watch this video.